 - Achondroplasia, which stunts normal bone growth (this condition is often associated with dwarfism)

 - Obesity, which causes the spine to support excessive weight

 The primary symptoms of lordosis, or swayback, are the prominence of the buttocks and a pronounced inward curve of the lower spine.
 This is evidenced by a large gap between the lower back and a hard surface when laying down that does not change when leaning forward.

-Other symptoms can include back pain and discomfort, as well as difficulty moving in certain ways.
+Other symptoms can include excess pressure on the spine, causing back pain and discomfort.
+Symptoms can also include difficulty moving in certain ways, especially if left untreated.

 Treatment of lordosis

 For most people, lordosis does not cause significant health problems and significant treatment (if at all).

 Treatment for lordosis may include medication to relieve swelling and pain, as well as physical therapy or exercise to help improve spinal flexibility and build muscle strength.